willosbourne/personal-site/profile/content/home/coop.md

 Some of the more interesting projects that I was able to work on, or take a leading role in have been the development of an intercompany API to move a client away from a file based data transfer system, as well as exploring efficient means of handling an influx of data that requires intense sorting and processing in a way that doesn't impact the business from continuing normal operations.

+## Session Breakdown

+### Spring 2018

+In the start of my time working with Seven Hills, I was writing code from day one.
+I started working on a customer facing .NET application.
+This was a great introduction to large scale web development for me, as I got clear instruction performing small updates and bug fixes.
+This session also introduced me to proper git practices and working in a scrum / kanban environment.

+### Fall 2018

+After gaining experience, I started to split my work mainly between incrementally overhauling the UI of the .NET site I worked on previously, and learning more JavaScript on an AngularJS / NodeJS site for the same company.
+This gave me the opportunity to experience working on different applications in the same company, and understand how the data interacted between them.
+During this time, I also began working for a few days a week on-site with the client company, which helped me learn how to work in different environments, and be a representative for my company.

 <!--
 ## Hey look, shortcodes are neat